 - Get all the parties together.
 Get the notary public and the witnesses together in the same room and explain to the witnesses that you need them to sign the will and affidavit.
 Ensure that you inform the witnesses that you are of a sound mind and that you have read the document in its entirety and fully assent to its terms.

 - Sign the will and affidavit.
 With the parties present, put your initials on the bottom of every page and sign your full name on the signature line on the last page before the witness and notary sections.
 It is recommended that you use blue ink to make it easy to tell the difference between the original document and any photocopies.
 Afterwards, have the witnesses sign the will in the designated section.
 If you have a self-proving affidavit, ensure that the witnesses sign before the notary public.
 At this point, you have completed the process to establish a valid will.
 Make sure you store the will in a safe place, such as a locked drawer or deposit box.
 It is recommended that estate planning documents, if kept in your home, be stored in a fire and water-proof safe or sleeve.

-If You Need Help Drafting a Proper Will, Speak to a Boston Estate Planning Attorney Today
+If You Need Help Drafting a Proper Will, Speak to a Norwood Estate Planning Attorney Today